This is a Guide to Facebook Lead Ads for Contractors. It is updated for 2022.

 CTAs for Facebook lead ads appear on the bottom right with phrases like Sign Up or Learn More.
-Or you can have a CTA like Download or Get Offer if you are offering a PDF or discount in exchange for their lead form submission.
+Or you can have a CTA like Download or Get Offer if you offer a PDF or discount in exchange for their lead form submission.

-Having an effective call to action not only draws customers in to make the leap towards hiring you but makes it as easy as possible to do so.
+An effective call to action draws customers in to make the leap towards hiring you and makes it as easy as possible to do so.
 And, perhaps above all else, customers value convenience.
 Having an effective call-to-action button means a level of convenience for the customer.

 Step 2: Create a Value Proposition

 It goes without saying that people love free stuff.
-A free quote is fine and well, but it is unlikely to generate a ton of leads or be very compelling.
+A free quote is fine and well, but it is unlikely to generate many leads or be very compelling.
 People are far more likely not only to respond but engage with ads that offer a specific discount or service.

 You don’t have to go crazy here; maybe $10 for every $100 a customer spends.
 Or perhaps 10% off for first-time customers.
 Things like that can go a long way towards getting someone who is on the fence to take the plunge and use your business.

-Having Facebook lead ads that promote your business and give the customer an incentive to click over to your website is exactly the point of Facebook ads.
-Too many businesses don’t make effective use of these practices and are essentially throwing money away.
+Having Facebook lead ads that promote your business and incentivize the customer to click over to your website is exactly the point of Facebook ads.
+Too many businesses don’t use these practices effectively and are essentially throwing money away.

-Using the right offers can make your Facebook ads one of the most effective marketing tools in your arsenal.
+Using the right offers can make your Facebook ads one of your arsenal’s most effective marketing tools.

 Step 3: Create Your Custom Form

 Most businesses that depend on leads will have forms front and center on their website.
 This makes it easy for potential customers to fill in their information.
-Then, in the follow-up process, you can turn those leads into actual paying customers.
+Then, you can turn those leads into actual paying customers in the follow-up process.

-Try to avoid any open-ended fields, things like “interested in” sections that require the user to type out what it is they want.
-This is an extra effort and many customers will just avoid it because there are other, more convenient options to be had.
+Try to avoid any open-ended fields, such as “interested in” sections that require the user to type out what they want.
+This is an extra effort, and many customers will just avoid it because there are other, more convenient options to be had.

 Step 4: Target Custom Demographics

 Ads are great, aren’t they?
 They deliver the message of what your company offers and puts your message right in front of your audience.
-But the problem is that, if ads are unfocused, they could be going out to an audience that has absolutely no interest in using that service.
+But the problem is that if ads are unfocused, they could go out to an audience with absolutely no interest in using that service.

 This strategy ensures that your ads are reaching the proper audience.
 An ad that is properly targeted would have targeting options that include things like homeownership status, location, length of time in the home, and income.

-This helps to make certain that your ads are seen by an audience that has a need for those services.
-This gives you the most bang for your buck when it comes to advertising dollars and helps to generate those essential leads.
+This helps to ensure that your ads are seen by an audience that needs those services.
+This gives you the most bang for your buck in advertising dollars and helps generate those essential leads.

 Step 5: Follow Up on Leads